thomasleveil/b3-plugin-servermonitor/README.md

 ##### BF3 server

 List of <ip:port> for each BF3 game server you would like advertised, separated by a space.
+NOTE: the port number is the game admin (rcon) port.

 **Example :**